1.2: Communicating in the Digital Age

 Honestly, how many texts or instant messages do you send in a day?
 How many emails?
 Do you prefer communicating by text, instant message app (e.g., SnapChat), or generally online instead of face-to-face in person with businesses?
 If you’re an average millennial sending out and receiving more than the 2013 average of 128 texts per day (Burke, 2016), that’s a lot of reading and responding quickly in writing—so much more than people your age were doing 20 years ago.
 Even if just for social reasons, you are probably writing more than most people in your demographic have at any point in human history.
 This is mostly an advantage because it gives you a baseline comfort with the writing process, even if the quality of that writing probably isn’t quite where it should be if you were doing it for professional reasons.

-Where being overly comfortable with texting becomes a disadvantage, however, is when it is used as a way of avoiding the in-person, face-to-face communication that is vital to the routine functioning of any organization.
+Being overly comfortable with texting becomes a disadvantage, however, when it is used as a way of avoiding the in-person, face-to-face communication vital to any organization’s routine functioning.
 As uncomfortable as it may sometimes be, especially for teens in their “cringey awkward years,” developing conversational skills throughout that decade is hugely important by the time they enter a workforce mostly populated by older generations that grew up without smartphones, developed those advanced conversational skills the hard way by making mistakes and learning from them, and expect well-developed conversational skills of younger generations entering the workforce.
 Though plenty of business is done online these days, there really is no good substitute for face-to-face interaction.

 According to Twilio’s 2016 consumer report on messaging, however, the most preferred channel for customer service among 18-24 year-olds (said 31% of respondents) is by text or instant messaging, followed closely by email (p.
 8).
 Face-to-face interaction, however, is preferred by only 6% of respondents.